MingjunZhong/transferNILM/README.md

 https://github.com/MingjunZhong/NeuralNetNilm

 References:
+[1] DIncecco, Michele, Stefano Squartini, and Mingjun Zhong.
+"Transfer Learning for Non-Intrusive Load Monitoring." arXiv preprint arXiv:1902.08835 (2019).
-Chaoyun Zhang, Mingjun Zhong, Zongzuo Wang, Nigel Goddard, and Charles Sutton.
+[2] Chaoyun Zhang, Mingjun Zhong, Zongzuo Wang, Nigel Goddard, and Charles Sutton.
 "Sequence-to-point learning with neural networks for nonintrusive load monitoring."
 Thirty-Second AAAI Conference on Artificial Intelligence (AAAI-18), Feb.
 2-7, 2018.

 Seq2point model: the input is the mains windows (599 timepoints); and output is the midpoint of the corresponding appliance windows.